Celia E. Naylor

 “Imagining and Imagined Sites, Sights, and Sounds of Slavery.”
 The William and Mary Quarterly 76, no. 1 (January 2019): 25-32.

-African Cherokees in Indian Territory: From Chattel to Citizens (Chapel Hill: University of North Carolina Press 2008, John Hope Franklin Series in African American History and Culture).
+African Cherokees in Indian Territory: From Chattel to Citizens.
+Chapel Hill: The University of North Carolina Press, 2008, John Hope Franklin Series in African American History and Culture.

 “‘Playing Indian’?: The Selection of Radmilla Cody as Miss Navajo Nation 1997-1998.”
 In Crossing Waters, Crossing Worlds: The African Diaspora in Indian Country.
 Eds.
 Tiya A. Miles and Sharon P. Holland.
 Durham: Duke University Press, 2006, 224-248.